Powzk/discordhackweek/readme.md

 ## Installation
     npm install git --global
     git clone https://github.com/Powzk/discordhackweek
-    Then open the folder that was created (discordhackweek) and run (start.bat)
+    Then open the folder that was created (discordhackweek) and open config.json Change the (token) value to your bot token.
+    Go back to the (discordhackweek) folder and run (start.bat)

 ## Default Config.json